 most of the nurses saw duty at various times on the U. S. Navy

 Hospital Ship Solace.
 The unit went on to serve in various locations

-in the Pacific, including Woodlask Island (off of New Guinea),
+in the Pacific, including Woodlark Island in Papua New Guinea,

 Finschafer, New Guinea and the Phillippines.